“Educate and raise the masses, and thus alone a nation is possible”

 3) Accessibility.
 With a country as vast as India, proximity to schools is an issue.
 Traveling long distances and lack of transportation are time-consuming and act as a dampener.

 4) Lack of Facilities and Infrastructure.
-Schools in rural and “backward” areas often lack teaching aids, drinking water, and toilets.
+Schools in rural and “backward” areas often lack specialized teaching aids, safe drinking water, and at times fully functional toilets.
 The lack of access to digital infrastructure only widens the digital divide.

-5) Strength and Quality of Teaching Staff.
+5) Strength of Teaching Staff.
 Many schools in rural India are understaffed.
-The existing teachers lack proper training and motivation.
+There is need for proper training and motivation.

 The contribution of education to a nation’s progress is recognized by policymakers.
 Education has the ability to uplift the socioeconomic status and rapid development in India, but structural inequalities have led to a gap and a huge divide between the have and have-nots.
 Education has the potential to create employment opportunities, and increase productivity and sources of income generation.
 Balanced growth, which is desirable for the country’s progress, is only possible through reduction of poverty, and education has a major role to play in this.
 Social change and transformation are possible with an inclusive development approach.